2026 Seattle Kitchen Renovation Costs: June 2026 Price Guide

 More renovation guides for Seattle

-The average bathroom renovation in Seattle costs $32,542 in May 2026.
-Explore cost factors, neighborhood trends, and how to save on your Seattle remodel.
+The average bathroom renovation in Seattle costs $28,313 in June 2026.
+Learn about local labor trends, permit requirements, and how to save on your remodel.